martagorska-dev/usepopcorn/README.md

 ## Features
 - Searching for a movie 📺
-- Showing movies details
+- Showing movie details
-- Rating movies and add it to watched list 📝
+- Rating movie and add it to watched list 📝
-- Removing movies from watched ❌
+- Removing movie from watched list ❌
-- Show stats about your watched movies 📊
+- Showing stats about watched movies 📊
-- Watched movies stored in browser local storage 📁
+- Watched movies are stored in browser local storage 📁

 ## Technologies Used